gtamilse/ansible-lab/TECDEV-4500-labguide-draft-gopal-3.md

 ## 1.4 IOS command module
 ### Lab exercise
-- Let us use ios_command module to execute some exec commands on the remote devices
+- Use the ios_command to execute some exec level commands on IOS devices.
-- In this playbook, we will be using ios_command module in the tasks (instead of raw module)
 - Create a playbook, p4-ioscmd.yml, with the below contents

 ```
 ---
 - name: collect ip route summary from all IOS devices
   hosts: IOS
+  connection: local

   tasks:
     - name: execute route summary command